Projects for which we are seeking support

 However, for large numbers of people in Scotland, who do not live close to the large metropolitan areas, Scottish Opera’s touring performances are an excellent opportunity to see live performances in their own community.
 Performances are staged in venues from small theatres to school and village halls.

 Every year, four talented, young singers and a pianist embark on a winter road trip, performing popular opera highlights in the furthest reaches of Scotland.
-In 2012 the tour visited 15 venues from Jedburgh to Lochinver, playing to over 2,000 people.
+In 2013 the tour visited 17 venues from Rutherglen to Barra, playing to over 2,000 people.

 Scottish Opera hits the road once a year with a piano-accompanied, fully staged and costumed tour, performed in smaller venues around Scotland.
-2011’s hugely popular Autumn tour of Orpheus in the Underworld visited 25 venues from Kelso to Shetland, playing to more than 5,000 people.
-This year our touring production is Verdi's La traviata.
+2012’s hugely popular Autumn tour of La traviata visited 25 venues from Giffnock to Ullapool, playing to more than 6,000 people.
+This year our touring production is Handel's Rodelinda.

 Benefits of sponsoring Opera Highlights and the Autumn Tour include widespread visibility as part of an extensive marketing campaign and direct contact with audiences in all areas of Scotland.
 These performances often sell out and get considerable media coverage from local press.